UOdsci/dsci345/pages/syllabus.md

 I encourage working ahead of due dates.
 # Course Deadlines and Late Work

-Assignments in this course are always due on Sundays at 11:59pm.
+Assignments in this course are always due on Fridays at 11:59pm.
 Although deadlines are firm,  your lowest assignment score will be dropped.

 Work submitted late is penalized 10% per day late, where a "day" is the 24-hour period past the deadline.
 If work is more than 3 days late, it is not accepted.
 Work submitted even a few minutes late is, nonetheless, late, and will be penalized, so please submit your work well in advance of the deadline.
 We're going to stick to this policy quite rigidly, so that we can focus on return the graded assignments to you promptly.